-21.1 Rights to Copies
+Rights to Copies

-Subject to Rule 21.2 below, all Members will be entitled to copies of any document which is in the possession or control of the Executive and which contains material relating to:

-- (a) any business transacted at a meeting of the Executive or its Committees; - (b) any decision taken by an individual member; or - (c) any executive decision by an Officer acting under powers delegated by the Leader/Executive.
+- 21.1.
+Subject to Rule 21.2 below, all Members will be entitled to copies of any document which is in the possession or control of the Executive and which contains material relating to: - any business transacted at a meeting of the Executive or its Committees; - any decision taken by an individual member; or - any executive decision by an Officer acting under powers delegated by the Leader/Executive.

-21.2 Limit on Rights
+Limit on Rights

+- 21.2.
 Members will not be entitled to:

-- (a) any document that is in draft form; or - (b) any document that contains exempt information as defined in paragraphs 10.4(1), (2) (3) to the extent that the information relates to any terms proposed or to be proposed by or to the Council in the course of negotiations for a contract, (4), (5) and (7) of these Access to Information Procedure Rules.
+- i) any document that is in draft form; or

+- ii) any document that contains exempt information as defined in paragraphs 10.4(1), (2) (3) to the extent that the information relates to any terms proposed or to be proposed by or to the Council in the course of negotiations for a contract, (4), (5) and (7) of these Access to Information Procedure Rules.

-21.3 Nature of Rights
+Nature of Rights

+21.3.
 These rights of a Member are additional to any other right he/she may have.